-As the data path is branched at the output of the filters, the luma signal relating to the CVBS or S-Video Y/C output is unaltered.
-Only the Y output of the YCrCb outputs is scaled.
+As the data path is branched at the output of the filters the luma signal relating to the CVBS or S-Video Y/C output is unaltered.
+It is only the Y output of the YCrCb outputs that is scaled.
 This control allows color component levels to have a peak-peak amplitude of 700 mV, 1000 mV or the default values of 934 mV in NTSC and 700 mV in PAL.
 (Mode Register 5.)

-16-BIT INTERFACE
+20-/16-BIT INTERFACE

-It is possible to input data in 16-bit format.
+It is possible to input data in 20-bit or 16-bit format.
 In this case, the interface only operates if the data is accompanied by separate HSYNC/VSYNC/BLANK signals.
-Sixteen-bit mode is not available in Slave Mode 0 since EAV/SAV timing codes are used.
+Twenty-bit or 16-bit mode is not available in Slave Mode 0 since EAV/SAV timing codes are used.
 (Mode Register 8.)